 In September of 1989, the Nordstrom Center was selected by the USTA's Technical Committee as one of the outstanding tennis facilities for 1989.

-The USTA Facility Awards Program, now in its 20th year, was established to stimulate high standards in the construction industry and then to recognize facilities which make such a positive statement about the vitality of the game.
+The USTA Facility Awards Program was established to stimulate high standards in the construction industry and then to recognize facilities which make such a positive statement about the vitality of the game.

 The tennis facility is used primarily as a competition and practice site for the Husky varsity men's and women's tennis teams.
-The center has also been made available to UW students, staff and faculty as scheduling permits.
+The center is also available to UW students, staff, faculty, former UW team members, lifetime alumni card holders and Nordstrom Tennis Center affiliates as scheduling permits.

 The upstairs viewing area provides a variety of seating as well as tables.
 The facility is fully accessible; our elevator services both the mezzanine, lobby, and court levels.